 In a pint glass, add ice, whiskey, triple sec, and fresh lemon juice and shake in a mixing tin.
 Strain into a pint glass with fresh ice and top with lemon-lime soda.
 Add a lemon wedge and a cherry or two if you want.

 - Ginger Beer

-In a copper or other food safe metal mug, muddle the lime wedges then the ginger slices, top with ice and pour over Jack Honey and top with ginger beer.
+In a copper or other food-safe metal mug, muddle the lime wedges and ginger slices, top with ice, pour over Jack Honey, and top with ginger beer.
 Give a couple of stirs to mix in the lime and ginger juices from the bottom and add a lime wedge.